alex-ozdemir/rust-class/plan.md

 as to whether to alert them to that fact so they more quickly recognize it or to let them discover it for themselves.

-The assignment will be to take the example parser for nom (which 'parses' an expression into its value) and turn it into an actual parser, which produces an AST for the expression.
+The assignment will be to take [the example parser](http://rust.unhandledexpression.com/nom/#example) for nom (which 'parses' an expression into its value) and turn it into an actual parser, which produces an AST for the expression.
+The design of the parser is pretty clever, but also brings up some memory questions.

 ### Week 5: Lifetimes